Yosofhatem/Air-Quality-Prediction/README.md

 ## Model Evaluation

-After training the models, we evaluated their performance using the following metrics:
+After training the model, we evaluated its performance using the following metrics:
 - **Mean Squared Error (MSE)**: Measures the average of the squares of the errors.
 - **Mean Absolute Error (MAE)**: Measures the average of the absolute errors.
 - **R-Squared (R²)**: Indicates how well the model explains the variance in the data.